MrChapss/Simple-To-Do-List/README.md

 Create simple to-do list:
-1. No use of AI
+1. No use of AI (copy & paste stuff)
 2. Add/remove feature
 3. Using array/lists to do it
 4. Display the task in console in array/list